 In the late 19th century, Danish culture began to heavily influence Iceland.
 As a result, Danish cuisine started to appear in Icelandic dishes.
 However, in the early 20th century, there was a large growth in Iceland’s fishing industry.
 This boom in fisheries led to fish becoming a staple of the Icelandic diet.

 Today, you’ll see a mix of both preserved and fresh foods in Icelandic homes.
 Horse meat is no longer banned and salted meat is rare.
-Fish remains a main food source in Iceland.
+Fish remains the main food source in Iceland.

 Tasting local foods is one of the great perks of Iceland travel.
 Many people choose to join a small-group food tour in Iceland.
-Another popular option is to try traditional Icelandic food in Reykjavik on a food crawl with a local foodie guide.
+A very popular option is to try traditional Icelandic food in Reykjavik on a food walking tour with a local foodie guide.

 Iceland is a country of high-quality fish.
 You can’t get much better fish than in Iceland.
 You can try any type of fish to have the most typical Icelandic food experience.

 Langoustine, cod and haddock are the most common options.
 Fish is best enjoyed with a side of potatoes and classic Icelandic rye bread with butter.